-Alexander Macridis is the Chairman and Managing Director of Chryssafidis S.A., a construction materials trading company operating in the Balkans and Africa.
-Mr. Macridis is a member of the Board of ALBA, Aegean Airlines, and IOBE.
-He is currently the Treasurer of the Federation of Greek Industries (SEV) and serves on the Yale President’s Council on International Activities.
+Alexander Macridis is the Chairman and Managing Director of Chryssafidis S.A., a construction materials distribution company founded in 1882 and operating in the Balkans and Africa.
+Mr. Macridis is a member of the Board of Aegean Airlines, Titan Cement, THI, IOBE, The American College of Greece and Alba.
+He is currently the General Secretary of the Federation of Greek Industries (SEV) and serves on the Yale President’s Council on International Activities.
 Mr. Macridis holds a BA in Economics and Political Science from Yale College, a JD from Yale Law School and an MBA from Harvard Business School.

 Angelo Manioudakis BSc, MBA; Boston, Massachusetts (2014)

 Angelo Manioudakis is Chief Investment Officer of the Global Asset Allocation (GAA) Multi-Asset Class Strategies (MACS) group at Fidelity Investments where he oversees over $300B in assets under management across a wide range of investment strategies.
 Prior to joining Fidelity, Angelo was Head of Public Fixed Income and Derivatives at Sun Life Financial (2010 – 2013), and Chief Investment Officer of Fixed Income at OFI Institutional Asset Management (2002 – 2008).
 Previously (1993 – 2002, he held various roles at Morgan Stanley Asset Management (Miller, Anderson & Sherrerd).
 Angelo began his career at GE Capital Corporation.
 Angelo earned his Bachelor of Science degree in Finance, Cum Laude, from Bentley College and his Master of Business Administration degree from Harvard Business School.